Fukumasu/SectionViewer/README.md

 ```
 conda install -c conda-forge scyjava
 ```
-If successful, the GUI will be launched by entering 'sectionviewer' command in your environment.
+If successful, the GUI will be launched by entering 'sectionviewer' command.

 ## Description